Foster parents of Largo child found dead: 'We hope Jordan’s loss will lead to change'

 They shared family photos with us so the world would know the boy they called Mr. Chuckles.

-“He learned to roll over in our house,'’ says Sam Warren.
+“He learned to roll over in our house,'’ Sam Warren said.
 “I remember my mom teaching him how to crawl.
 He learned how to walk and talk in our family.
 He flourished and grew in a community that loved him deeply as well.”

 They wanted Jordan as their own.
 But on May 31, he was reunited with his birth mom.